 I am a tenure-track Junior (=Assistant) Professor of Technology-Enhanced Learning in the Faculty of Mathematics and Computer Science at Saarland University in Germany.
-I am also a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University
+I am also a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University and Visiting Professor at Hokkaido University`s Institute for the Advancement of Higher Education.

 I am a learning scientist who works with education stakeholders to support meaningful human learning activities with technologies.
 I co-design intelligent technologies and novel learning strategies with educators and learners, and conduct school-based experimental studies to understand and support human learning.
 My research has explored topics such as: